ckeditor/ckeditor5/packages/ckeditor5-engine/docs/framework/guides/deep-dive/event-system.md

 ## Listening to events

 Adding a callback to an event is simple.
-You can listen directly on the emitter object and use an anonyomous function:
+You can listen directly on the emitter object and use an anonymous function:

 ```js
 emitter.on( 'eventName', ( eventInfo, ...args ) => { ... } );
 ```

-However, a function object will be needed if you would need to be able to remove the event listener:
+However, a function object is needed if you want to be able to remove the event listener:

 ```js
 emitter.off( 'eventName', handler );